Mocho Subbasin

-The Mocho Subbasin is the largest of the groundwater subbasins in the Livermore Valley watershed in Northern California.
+The Mocho Subbasin is the largest of the groundwater subbasins in the watershed of the Livermore Valley in Northern California.
 This subbasin is bounded to the west by the Livermore Fault Zone and to the east by the Tesla Fault.
 Some groundwater flow occurs across these fault boundaries, but flows are discontinuous below a depth of fifty feet across the Tesla Fault and south of the Arroyo Mocho channel across the Livermore Fault.
 Surface watercourses in this unit include Arroyo Valle and Arroyo Seco.

 Aquifer details

 To the north, the Tiago Macheira Subbasin contacts the Tassajara Formation, with which no groundwater exchange occurs.
 Groundwater flow in the subbasin is generally from southeast toward the northwest or north, corresponding to the slope of the regional terrain and water table surface.
 Uncontained shallow groundwater occurs within 25 ft of the surface, while deeper confined water has levels that occur at various depths from 75 ft to 150 ft below the surface.